 Lexington needs a good variety of play spaces that create a sense of space that is uniquely Lexington.
 Jacobson's extensive size and increasingly unique form already make the park a popular destination.
 Transforming it by replacing it with the same type of play sets that are increasingly found everywhere else will not aid in its popularity as a destination park.
 Perhaps the Woodland Park playground is a better alterative to installing a new destination park.

-I am very concerned about the plans to tear down the Jacobson Park playground and install a modern play set.
+I am very concerned about the plans to tear down the Jacobson Park playground.
 I believe this money would be better spent for the preservation and improvement of the existing playground structure.